Vikseko/Circuit2cnf-gen/README.md

 4. SAT solver kissat from https://github.com/arminbiere/kissat

 All binaries should be located in the ./Apps/ folder.
-Binary file for transalg for mults and sums support must be named as "transalg_for_mults_and_sums".
+Binary file for transalg, that supports selecting an addition and multiplication algorithm, must be named as "transalg_for_mults_and_sums".

 ## Usage
 ### Basic usage:
 > ./create_tests_mults.sh *first_number_size* *first_number_size*

 > ./create_tests_sorts.sh *number_of_numbers* *number_size*

 > ./create_tests_sums.sh *first_number_size* *first_number_size*

 This scripts creates aags, aigs, inversion CNFs and LEC CNFs for all considered algorithms of chosen class of problems.

 Constructed CNFs can be found in *problemdir*/cnfs/ (*problemdir* is "Summators", "Multipliers", "Sortings", "Summators_LEC", "Multipliers_LEC" or "Sortings_LEC").

-### For inversion problems
+### For inversion problems only

 Inside ./Multipliers/ or ./Summators/ directory: